craflin/CDeploy/README.md

 ## Creating a CDeploy Package

+CDeploy packages can be created in various ways:

+* directly with CMake using exported targets and CPack (which is the preferred way).
+* from an external project that is built with or without CMake.
+* from an external project with self provided CMake build rules.

+Some projects may already produce a CDeploy compatible package that just need to be renamed to match the package naming conventions.

 ### Directly with CMake/CPack

-If you are building your project with CMake, you can create a CDeploy package with exported targets and CPack.
+If you are building your project with CMake and have control over the build rules of the project, you can create a CDeploy package with exported targets and CPack.
 In Visual Studio builds, it will include a debug and release version of libraries.

 Example: